 The recommendation is to keep it simple and differentiate between cleaning and disinfecting.

 Hot, soapy water is often enough to clean grease, grime and many unseen nasties from a surface, but it takes some elbow grease to do it properly.
 Rubbing and scrubbing breaks down the slimy matrix around certain types of bacteria, so you’re reducing the bacteria present by washing them down the sink.

 Disinfectants work by having a 99% kill rate, so spraying a surface containing 1,000,000 bacteria would still leave 10,000 left.
 Scrubbing and cleaning the surface first can wash away bacteria down to levels of 1,000, meaning a much gentler disinfectant, such as vinegar, can be used to reduce levels even further.

 If you’re ready to ditch the harsh stuff, here are some natural and biodegradable alternatives to get you started:

 White vinegar and a dry cloth is the secret to a streak free finish!
-Make your own window cleaner using just 3 ingredients here
+Make your own window cleaner using this tutorial.

 Sprinkle this deodorising powder onto carpets, leave for a couple of hours (or longer) then vacuum as normal for fresh smelling floors.